Building A Budget With Allocations - All Flexibility Levels

 Point of Contact

-Rosanna DeMammos, Deputy Chief of the Language Acquisition Division – Rosanna.Demammos@k12.dc.gov
+Rosanna DeMammos, Deputy Chief, Language Acquisition Division – rosanna.demammos@k12.dc.gov

 Purpose

 Special education services ensure eligible students with disabilities can successfully access instruction.
-Teachers and paraprofessionals support students inside general education classrooms, in resource rooms, and in specialized self-contained program classrooms to address individual needs and provide standards-based instruction.
+Teachers and special education aides support students inside general education classrooms, in resource rooms, and in specialized self-contained classrooms to address individual needs and provide standards-based instruction.

 Requirements